 Eq.~(\ref{eq:nulbxi}) has been used to get rid of the contribution of $\Xi$.
 The numerical estimates uses the value of $b_\Omega$ which we had found in the case $\theta_u=0$ (see section \ref{section:solution}).

-The nice agreement that took place with no mixing at all has disappeared when we only turn on the $d-s$ mixing.
+The nice agreement that took place with no mixing at all disappears when we turn on the $d-s$ mixing only.
 Another contribution is needed to cancel the one of $\Omega$, which does not exist presently.